BayAreaMetro/Spatial-Analysis-Mapping-Projects/Best-Practices-Procedures/README.md

 # Spatial Analysis & Mapping

-This page is intended to be a resource to the Data Visualization team when beginning a spatial analysis or mapping project.
-This sub-repository contains standard operating proceedures (SOPs), best-practices, guidelines, and technical resources that should guide and inform our work.
+This page is intended as a resource when beginning a spatial analysis or mapping project.
+This sub-repository contains standard operating proceedures (SOPs), best-practices, guidelines, and technical resources that should guide and inform your work.

-The table of contents below is an attempt to represent and classify spatial analysis and mapping projects into meaningful and useful categories.
-This page should be considered the 'jumping off' point to get started with an analysis or mapping project.
+For questions or to ask for help with getting started, contact someone from the Data and Visulization Team by email  dataviz@bayareametro.gov

 ## Table of Contents